William Haviland (actor): Stage career

-From 1903 to 1905 Haviland was with the company of Herbert Beerbohm Tree, playing, among other roles, Prospero in Tree's production of The Tempest at His Majesty's Theatre (1904).
+From 1903 to 1905, Haviland was with the company of Herbert Beerbohm Tree, playing, among other roles, Prospero in Tree's production of The Tempest at His Majesty's Theatre (1904).
 During this period he returned to South Africa with Tree for his fourth tour.

-In 1906 he married the Australian actress Edyth Latimer (1883–1967) with whom he had two children: Denis William Garstin Latimer Haviland Irwin (1910–2000) and Esther E. Irwin.
+In 1906, he married the Australian actress Edyth Latimer (1883–1967) with whom he had two children: Denis William Garstin Latimer Haviland Irwin (1910–2000) and Esther E. Irwin.
 Later in 1906 he was in Cape Town in South Africa with his new wife in their joint Haviland-Latimer Company with which he acted in productions of Julius Caesar, The Taming of the Shrew, The Merchant of Venice, Prospero in The Tempest, Iago in Hamlet, Macbeth, Svengali in Trilby and was Matthias in The Bells.

-By 1908 he was back with the company of Herbert Beerbohm Tree for whom he played the Curé in The Beloved Vagabond, Antonio in The Merchant of Venice, Polonius in Hamlet, and Dr. Caius in The Merry Wives of Windsor opposite Tree as Sir John Falstaff at His Majesty's Theatre (1908 and 1910).
+By 1908, he was back with the company of Herbert Beerbohm Tree for whom he played the Curé in The Beloved Vagabond, Antonio in The Merchant of Venice, Polonius in Hamlet, and Dr. Caius in The Merry Wives of Windsor opposite Tree as Falstaff at His Majesty's Theatre (1908 and 1910).
 In February 1913 he appeared in Ibsen's The Pretenders for Laurence Irving at the Haymarket Theatre.
 His long career performing Shakespeare's plays ended with his appearance as the Duke of Norfolk in Tree's production of Richard II at Dublin in 1913.
 With so long an acting career Haviland listed among his recreations "rehearsing".

 Later years

-In his last years he was living at 225 W. 69 Street in New York, and he died on 19 September 1917 at the Montefiore Home and Hospital in that city.
-He was buried in the Woodlawn Cemetery in the Bronx, New York.
+During his last years, he lived at 225 W. 69 Street in Manhattan; he died on 19 September 1917 at Montefiore Home and Hospital in The Bronx.